Day 01: Arrival in Kathmandu (1,350m/4,428ft)

 Day 13: Pre-Climb Training on Island Peak Base Camp

 We begin our pre-climb training today after breakfast.
 Our guides will provide training on peak climbing techniques and the proper ways of using climbing gears such as the ice axe, climbing boots and crampons, harness, ascender, etc. The training will also include using ropes to go up and down.
-Although it is not mandatory to have prior training for Island Peak Climbing, we strongly believe that some training experience will boost your confidence and climbing skills to increase the chances of scaling the summit as well as to fully enjoy the experience.
+Although it is not mandatory to have prior training for Island Peak climbing, we strongly believe that some training experience will boost your confidence and climbing skills to increase the chances of scaling the summit as well as to fully enjoy the experience.
+Usually we will be climbing on rock surface for up to around 5770m.
+After that, we climb on ice and use ropes when necessary.
+However, the use of the rope and the length depends upon the season and the crevasses.
 We can spend the rest of the day hiking to high camp and back or resting for the next day’s climb.
 Overnight at the base camp.

 Day 14: Island Peak Base Camp to Summit and back to Base Camp (5,600m/18,372ft) 10-12 hours

-We wake up early today at around 1 to 2 am and have our breakfast before beginning our climb.
-It is important we reach the summit before noon because in the afternoon the strong winds in the high lands might become a barrier for a successful summit.
+We wake up early today at around 12 to 1 am and have our breakfast before beginning our climb.
+It is important we reach the summit before noon because in the afternoon the strong winds in the highlands might become a barrier for a successful summit.
 The trail moves up beyond the base camp for several hundred meters before striking off the steep hillside.
 Initially sandy, the path soon turns to grass before becoming boulder strewn.
 As we climb up the hill, we will see that the slope narrows and the trail enters a steep rock channel.
 We climb the rock gully.
-This is not difficult but there are several short rock steps to climb before we emerge on the right side of the gully.
+This is not difficult, but there are several short rock steps to climb before we emerge on the right side of the gully.
 The route then follows a ridgeline, which leads to an exhilarating and exposed traverse onto the snout of the summit glacier.
 We need to rope up for the glacier as it contains several crevasses.
 The guides will fix a rope wherever necessary.
 A steep snow slope leads us onto the summit ridge.
+Both fixed rope and man rope will be used during the climb for safety.
+We use fix rope after successfully climbing on rock.
+The length of the rope will usually be of 350m.
+However, the length depends on the time of the season and the crevasses.
 After enjoying the summit views, and taking pictures, we descend all the way to Island Peak Base Camp where some of our crew are waiting for us.
 We celebrate on our successful Island Peak climb.

 Day 15: Island Peak Base Camp to Pangboche (3,985m/13,074ft) 5-6 hours